 The Benefits Of A Full-Time RV Lifestyle

 Honestly, this lifestyle can be as expensive or cheap as you make it.
 You can spend tons of money on nice campgrounds or you can camp on the cheap at national forest campgrounds.
-We do as much boondocking (dry camping AKA no hook ups) as possible on BLM or National Forest land when we are out west, which is plentiful and completely free.
+We do as much boondocking (dry camping AKA no hookups) as possible on BLM or National Forest land when we are out west, which is plentiful and completely free.
 On the eastern side of the country as well as the Midwest, it is incredibly difficult to find free camping.
 So we always spend a lot more money whenever we are in those areas.
 There are also several camping memberships that can save you money.
 Basically, tons of ways to do this lifestyle.
-Everyone’s budget and preferred way to do this lifestyle is different.
+Everyone’s budget and preferred way to do this lifestyle are different.

 We have a 2005 Keystone Cougar.
 We found it on Facebook Marketplace.
 If you’re looking to buy used, there are actually a lot on the Marketplace.
 For our family, we decided a fifth wheel was the best fit since they have more storage than travel trailers.
 They also sway less when you are towing.
-I would say a majority of the families we know that are full time have fifth wheels, but of course you’ll find plenty of families in travel trailers, motorhomes, etc. Every family’s needs are different.
+I would say a majority of the families we know that are full-time have fifth wheels, but of course, you’ll find plenty of families in travel trailers, motorhomes, etc. Every family’s needs are different.

 We purchased a used RV because we wanted to pay cash and not have payments.
 I have no idea how much new ones cost but I think it’s a pretty wide range.
 We have heard not to buy new because they depreciate so quickly.
-Also, we know many families that bought new and have many more problems with their newer RVs than we have with our old.
+Also, we know many families that bought new and have many more problems with their newer RVs than we have with our old ones.

-We have been told (and I don’t know how true this is) that they “don’t make them like they used to” AKA the older ones are more sturdy and actually tend to have less problems overall.
+We have been told (and I don’t know how true this is) that they “don’t make them like they used to” AKA the older ones are more sturdy and actually tend to have fewer problems overall.
 If you do buy used, you want to make sure you are checking for water damage because that can be a very big issue.

 Where We’ve Traveled To So Far